thegriglat/dqmcpp/mkdocs/docs/documentation/index.md

 ## Common overview

 DQMCpp is written to respect modularity.
-Each plugin is simular to standalone program, the difference is `Process(void)` function is called instead of `main(int, char**)`.
+Each plugin is simular to standalone program, the only difference is `Process(void)` function which is called instead of `main(int, char**)`.

 To read list of runs a plugin has access to `runListReader` private pointer:

     runListReader->runs() # will return std::vector<dqmcpp::ECAL::Run>

 Reading, parsing and analysing data has to be done by plugin itself.
-There are no restrictions or helpers for that.
+There are no restrictions for that.

 ## Doxygen documentation